Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Sample complexity

 on the input state.
 The multiscale SOP $S_{\text{M}}$ is a sum of products of SOPs $S_{ij}$ at different lengths $L = j-i +1$.
 The length of the SOPs, $L\sim 3^d$, increases exponentially with the depth $d$ of the QCNN.
 Compared to the QCNN of Ref.~\cite{cong2019}, the change in the coefficients $\eta^{(n)}$ due to our construction equips the QCNN with error tolerance.
 The multiscale SOP in Eq.~\eqref{eq:msop} involves at least $2^{3^{d-2}}$ products of SOPs.

 As an alternative to executing the QCNN, we can determine the expectation value of the multiscale SOP using the direct measurements of the input state without performing any quantum circuit.
 Assuming that only measurements in local Pauli bases can be directly performed, which is the case for most devices, we show in Appendix~\ref{app:comp} that the multiscale SOP involves at least $3^{3^{d-4}}$ products of SOPs, which cannot be simultaneously measured via local Pauli measurements as they require sampling in mutually incompatible Pauli bases.
 As a result, the sample complexity of the direct Pauli measurement scales double exponentially with the depth of the QCNN, corresponding to an exponential scaling with system size for the maximal depth $d=\lfloor \log_3 N\rfloor$.
-In contrast, the QCNN determines the expectation value of the multiscale SOP with a constant sample complexity in system size (and depth of the QCNN), which exponentially reduces the sample complexity compared to direct Pauli measurements.
+Instead of the direct Pauli measurement, one could estimate the products of SOPs via classical shadow tomography \cite{huang2020}.
+However, the sample complexity of classical shadow tomography also scales exponentially with the length $L$ of the SOPs.
+In contrast, all products of SOPs are sampled simultaneously in the QCNN after performing the disentangling unitary.
+The QCNN thus determines the expectation value of the multiscale SOP with a constant sample complexity in system size (and depth of the QCNN), which exponentially reduces the sample complexity compared to direct Pauli measurements.

 Importantly, the equivalent QCNN circuit depicted in Fig.~\ref{fig:qcnnz}, which is based on a constant-depth quantum circuit, measurement and classical post-processing, measures the multiscale SOP with the same sample complexity as the full quantum QCNN circuit.
 The constant-depth quantum circuit allows us to simultaneously measure all stabilizer elements $C_j$.
 From measured bit strings, we then determine the expectation value of the multiscale SOP in classical post-processing with the same sample complexity as for the full quantum QCNN circuit.